evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Dual_motor/_index.md

 Polestar 4 Long range Dual motor has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 181 mm, and the maximum is 241 mm.
+It uses steel springs and hydraulic dampers.
+The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 181 mm.

 ### Brakes